evanlouie/eece443/assignments/ass7/iseefin_investments_body.md

 Elaboration | 1 | Iterate and prototype on the high level requirements, refining user stories into tasks lists generating sprint backlogs.
 Construction | 1 | Complete database services layer.
 First UI prototype completed.
 Construction | 2 | User creation and login/logout, integration of UI assets and business logic.
-Construction | 3 | Portfolio creation and automated portfolio evaluation.
+Construction | 3 | Portfolio creation and prototyping of automated portfolio valuation.
 Construction | 4 | Connect to external services to get live currency and tax information.
+Complete automated portfolio valuation
-Construction | 5 | Generate and submit automatically submit tax forms Construction | 6 |
+Construction | 5 | Generate and submit tax forms based on location and custom to province/state/country.
+Construction | 6 | Refine UI/UX.
-Construction | 7 | Change request freeze.
+Construction | 7 | Change Request freeze.
 All lingering bugs and tasks in product backlog to be emptied.
 Transition | 1 | Final testing and deployment

 #### 4.2.3 Releases